Menu Search

 Another notable track on the album is “Baby I’m Bleeding,” where JPEGMAFIA’s unorthodox flow is set against a jarring and discordant beat.
 The lyrics of the song have Peggy on the attack, with nothing but quotable like “I’m at the white house, lookin’ for your president”, and “acting like a slave while I’m gunning for my master…”).
 The song’s production adds to its chaotic nature, creating a sense of unease in the listener.

 “Thug Tears” is another standout track on the album, featuring a sample from pioneering electronic Hip Hop duo Mantronix.
-The lyrics of the song address the harsh realities of life on the street and the emotional toll it takes on people.
-Despite there being a few highlights, there are no real weak spots, the whole album is an immersive in-your-face experience, that’ll stay with you.
+The lyrics address the harsh realities of life on the street and the emotional toll it takes on people.
+There are no real weak spots, the whole album is an immersive in-your-face experience, that’ll stay with you.

-JPEGMAFIA’s Veteran is a challenging and thought-provoking album, its experimental production and politically charged lyrics make it a standout project that keeps listeners on their toes constantly.
-Veteran established JPEGMAFIAn as one of the most exciting and innovative voices in Hip Hop today, and it is an essential addition to any music lover’s collection.
+JPEGMAFIA’s Veteran is a thought-provoking album, its experimental production and politically charged lyrics make it a standout project that keeps listeners on their toes constantly.
+Veteran established JPEGMAFIA as one of the most exciting and innovative voices in Hip Hop today, and it is an essential addition to any music lover’s collection.

 clipping. - There Existed an Addiction to Blood (2019)